-Perspective | More than a measly raise is needed to fix D.C.'s substitute teacher problem
+Perspective | More than a measly raise is needed to fix D.C.’s substitute teacher problem

 If ever there was a time to significantly increase the pay of substitute teachers, it is now — during a pandemic, when parents and children need the schools to stay open and overworked educators are pleading for help.

-But based on conversations that also took place after Bowser’s raise announcement, it’s also going to take more than money to address the city’s substitute teacher problem.
+But it’s also going to take more than money to address the city’s substitute teacher problem.
 It’s going to take the city keeping its promises and making the hiring process thorough but not tedious.

 In October, the city announced that it had the funding to place a covid coordinator and a permanent substitute teacher in every school.
 In December, Council Member Janeese Lewis George (D-Ward 4) sent a letter to Chancellor Lewis D. Ferebee saying no school had received that staffing.
 On Tuesday, the D.C.
 Council passed legislation that if signed by the mayor would require the school system to take several coronavirus transparency measures, including updating the council each month on the status of that promise.